 Coping and support

-- Seek support.
 Social support is key to achieving a stable and solid, smoke-free life.
 Ask your family, friends and co-workers for support and encouragement.
-Be direct, and let them know what specifically helps you most.
+Be direct and let them know what would help you most.

 Preparing for your appointment

 You're likely to start by seeing your primary care doctor.
 Here's some information to help you get ready, and what to expect from your doctor.

 - Consider your smoking triggers.
 List the circumstances when you're most likely to reach for a cigarette.
 In what situations has smoking become a ritual?

 - Make note of any symptoms that may be related to smoking.
 Include the length of time you've had each one.

 - Make a list of your medications.
 Include any vitamins, herbs or other supplements.

 - Invite a family member or friend along.
 Sometimes it can be difficult to soak up all the information provided during an appointment.

 Being ready to answer questions your doctor may ask reserves time to go over any points you want to spend more time on.
 Some questions your doctor may ask include: